Your cart is currently empty.

 Why do some girls break out and others don't?

 Teenagers can break out for all the same reasons as adult women.
-However, a teenager’s acne is much more likely to be caused by a diet high in sugars or a sugar sensitivity.
+However, a teenager’s blemishes are much more likely to be caused by a diet high in sugars or a sugar sensitivity.
 This is because puberty is associated with increased sugar sensitivity – as is the case for women during pregnancy.

-This is why it’s not recommended to treat a teenage girl’s acne with hormonal intervention, such as hormonal birth control, as her acne may recover on its own when she reaches adulthood.
-The danger with hormonal intervention is that she will need to recover and rebalance her natural hormonal state after coming off hormonal birth control, which may cause further acne down the line.
+This is why it’s not recommended to treat a teenage girl’s blemishes with hormonal intervention, such as hormonal birth control, as her skin may recover on its own when she reaches adulthood.
+The danger with hormonal intervention is that she will need to recover and rebalance her natural hormonal state after coming off hormonal birth control, which may cause further issues down the line.

 There are a few reasons why some girls experience breakouts and others do not: